A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsubsection{Report quality}

 \textit{Detailed reports} is the third least listed benefit and ranked third ($L=8$, $\pi=0.138$) respective to other benefits.
 Interviewees argued its importance in aiding effective and timely vulnerability resolution ($I=8$), and participants further list how \textit{incentivized reporting}, e.g., by assigning points, is helpful for hunters to increase their reputation for submitting valid reports and is ranked as the most helpful feature ($L=4$, $\pi=0.167$).
 However, \textit{low-quality or spam} reports is the most listed challenge and is ranked as the fifth ($L=22$, $\pi=0.094$) largest issue.
+Alomar et al. \cite{alomar2020bugs} also revealed concerns with low-quality or noisy reports from bug bounty hunters.
 Many interviewees felt that this resulted from hunters having a ``diverted focus'' ($I=10$), focusing on money or CVEs ($L=12$, $\pi=0.141$), which is ranked as the most challenging aspect of bug bounty report review.

 As previously mentioned, many interviewees emphasized the importance of receiving detailed reports ($I=10$).
-In particular, the ``most important one is the ease of reproducibility,'' which we report in Section \ref{sec:reproducibility}.
+In particular, the ``most important one is the ease of reproducibility'' (P8), which we report in Section \ref{sec:reproducibility}.
 About half of the interviewees ($I=8$) mentioned how detailed reports help with severity assessment, reported in Section \ref{sec:severity}, and with bug fixing and testing, reported in Section \ref{sec:testing}. ``Typically go back and ask, well, how did you do that?
 What steps did you follow?
 Can you show me a screenshot or video?''
-One interviewee argues how especially helpful reports, e.g., having enough detail for easy resolution, should receive additional financial incentives.
+(P16).
+One interviewee argues that helpful reports, e.g., having enough detail for easy resolution, should receive additional financial incentives.

 Many interviewees describe the challenge of receiving low-quality reports ($I=11$).
 As one interviewee stated, ``understanding what the reporter wants to communicate...
-I didn't actually understand what they were saying.''
-Another interviewee described such reports as ``really drunk [and] looks like garbage.''
+I didn't actually understand what they were saying'' (P8).
+Another interviewee described such reports as ``really drunk [and] looks like garbage'' (P15).
 Such reports ``pollute'' the value of bug bounty reports in general and leave OSS project maintainers in doubt about their legitimacy ($I=2$).